Mujahedyousef/PokemonGoApp/README.md

 ## Request Body Validation
 - **Description:** Joy validation is applied to the entire `requests.body` to ensure data integrity.

-## Authentication (if applicable)
-If your application involves user authentication, create a dedicated section here to explain how it works.

-## Additional Information
-Include any supplementary details such as:
-- API versioning (if applicable)
-- Troubleshooting tips
-- Known issues or limitations
-- Contact information for support

 ## Conclusion
 This documentation provides a comprehensive guide to **PokemonGoApp**.
 For detailed usage instructions, please refer to the corresponding sections.
 If you have any questions or need further assistance, please don't hesitate to reach out.